JackNova/draws-service/readme.md

 - survive the temptation of logging when test results are not what you expect, write more and better unit tests to diagnose and fix the problem

+### CONTINUOUS INTEGRATION

+- choose the environment where you will run your continuous integration pipeline early and strieve to replicate the exact same environment on your machine.

+### WRITE TESTS BEFORE FIXING BUGS

+whenever you notice a bug, your first task should be write the test that captures that bug, then refactor and ensure that the test passes.